Coronation Street: Sets

 The regular exterior buildings shown in Coronation Street include a row of terrace houses, several townhouses, and communal areas including a newsagents (The Kabin), a café (Roy's Rolls), a general grocery shop (D&S Alahan's), a factory (Underworld) and Rovers Return Inn public house.
 The Rovers Return Inn is the main meeting place for the show's characters.

-Between 1960 and 1968, street scenes were transmitted/taped before a set constructed in a studio, with the house fronts reduced in scale to 3/4 and constructed from wood.
+Between 1960 and 1968, street scenes were filmed on a set constructed in-studio, with the house fronts reduced in scale to 3/4 and constructed from wood.
 In 1968 Granada built an outside set not all that different from the interior version previously used, with the wooden façades from the studio simply being erected on the new site.
 When the show began broadcasting in colour, these were replaced with brick façades, and back yards were added in the 1970s.

 In 1982, a permanent full-street set was built in the Granada backlot, an area between Quay Street and Liverpool Road in Manchester.
 The set was constructed from reclaimed Salford brick.
 The set was updated in 1989 with the construction of a new factory, two shop units and three modern town houses on the south side of the street.

 Between 1989 and 1999, the Granada Studios Tour allowed members of the public to visit the set.
 The exterior set was extended and updated in 1999.
 This update added to the Rosamund Street and Victoria Street façades, and added a viaduct on Rosamund Street.
-Most interior scenes are shot in the adjoining purpose-built studio.
+Most interior scenes were shot in the adjoining purpose-built studio.

 In 2008, Victoria Court, an apartment building full of luxury flats, was started on Victoria Street.